 The Basic Structure and Working Principle of PTO Shaft in Perth

-The PTO shaft (Power Take-Off shaft) is a power transmission device widely used in agricultural machinery, construction machinery, and commercial vehicles.
+The PTO shaft (Power Take-Off shaft) in Australia is a power transmission device widely used in agricultural machinery, construction machinery, and commercial vehicles.
 It realizes multi-functional operation by transmitting engine power to other equipment or accessories.

 PTO Shafts